 We invite you to join us on this fascinating and informative exploration of the birthplace of Ashkenazi Jewry!

 Arrive in Frankfurt, located on the Main River, known to be Germany’s oldest Jewish settlement.
 Check in to our deluxe hotel and rest and relax.

-Evening: Introduction by our scholar in residence, Rabbi Chaim Seidler-Feller, The First Crusade and the Decimation of the Jewish Rhineland, followed by an opportunity to get to know one another and opening Shabbat dinner at our hotel (included).
+Evening: Introduction by our scholar in residence, Rabbi Chaim Seidler-Feller, The First Crusade and the Decimation of the Jewish Rhineland, followed by an opportunity to get to know one another and opening dinner at our hotel (included).

-Afternoon walk to the Jewish Museum of Frankfurt, housed in what once was the “Rothschild Palais,” for a private guided tour.
+Our morning will start with a walk to the Jewish Museum of Frankfurt, housed in what once was the “Rothschild Palais,” for a private guided tour.
 In 1987, when the city of Frankfurt began constructing a building for the public utilities company, workers discovered foundations of houses from the city’s former Jewish quarter, the Judengasse.
 After considerable protest, parts of the archaeological excavations were reconstructed and made accessible to the public as a museum, so that the museum, the old Jewish cemetery, and the memorial to the deported Jews of Frankfurt are now visible as a historical ensemble.
 Additionally, we will visit the nearby Judengasse Museum, which illustrates 300 years of everyday life of Frankfurt’s Jews.